 When choosing the ideal pillow for a rejuvenating night’s sleep, many are turning to natural options like buckwheat and millet pillows.
 Filled with eco-friendly hulls, these pillows offer unique benefits that often surpass traditional synthetic alternatives.
 Although they share some similarities, each pillow brings its own distinctive qualities that affect comfort, support, and suitability for different sleep styles.

 In this article, we explore and compare buckwheat and millet pillows based on support, breathability, adjustability, noise level, durability, and overall sleep experience.
-By the end, you’ll have the insights needed to select the pillow that best meets your personal needs.
+If you're new to this topic, we recommend also reading our complete buckwheat pillow guide for the basics.

 What Are Buckwheat and Millet Pillows?